Sherpa334/makeshift/README.md

 # Part 3 Extra Features.
 OBJ 1 :
  \
-OBJ 2 : Navigation bar.
+OBJ 2 : Navigation bar \
-Contains the links to the pages for our project and when clicked redirected to those pages.
+Contains quick access to the pages for our project and when clicked redirected to those pages.
+This feature makes it so user does not have to manually type the pages of the application.
+It meets the requirement as it has not been done in any of the objectives presented in previous objectives.
 - Create account and login
 - Ensure the the nav bar is present at the top of the page
 - Ensure the team logo is visible
 - Ensure four links are present in the nav bar (Home/Post/Chat/Logout)
-- Click the links to ensure proper functionality
+- Click the links to ensure you are redirected to a different page
 - When navigated to the pages ensure the nav bar is still present and functional.